Wispr Flow Pricing 2026: Plans, Cost & Is It Worth It?

 When the Free Cap Bites

 For Mac users who want unlimited dictation without a monthly bill, Wispr Flow Pro's cloud architecture is one route.
-A one-time-payment on-device alternative like Voibe ($99 lifetime on Mac) is another — no word caps, no cloud processing, no recurring charge.
+A one-time-payment on-device alternative like Voibe ($149 lifetime on Mac) is another โ no word caps, no recurring charge, and your choice of fully on-device transcription or a private zero-retention cloud.

 Tip